luispl77/433Screen-SignalHacker/README.md

 # 433Screen-SignalHacker
-(not finished, needs to be updated to the new RFM69LPL library version) Full duplex 433 MHz Signal jammer, recorder, decoder and hacking multitool device based on ESP32 microcontroller and RFM69HW radios.
+Full duplex 433 MHz Signal jammer, recorder, decoder and hacking multitool device based on ESP32 microcontroller and RFM69HW radios.
 This version of the device provides an OLED screen and simple UI to navigate menus and different hacks/modes/settings.

 Hardware Features (Done):